datavisyn/agency-jekyll-theme/_services/va_solutions.md

 ### Visual Analysis Solutions

-We take care of the conception and implementation of visual analysis solutions that are specifically tailored to our customers’ needs.
+We develop and implement visual analysis solutions for biological data that are specifically tailored to our customers’ needs.